Protecting business relationships in a financial crisis

 Make sure the workplace is safe.
 Disasters introduce a lot of health and safety risks.
 Seek guidance from government websites on when and how to return to work.

 If your employees can work from home, support them.
 Productivity doesn’t have to stop cold.
-Read about connectivity tools for your business.

 Take care of mental wellbeing and resilience